resource-watch/resource-watch/README.md

 To deploy [Resource Watch (production)](http://resourcewatch.org) you will need to access to Jenkins and deploy manually the `master` branch.

 # Testing

+This repository contains both the frontend application for the Resource Watch website, as well as a small API to handle specific actions needed by the frontend application (authentication, server side validation, etc).

+As such, testing is architectured in two parts (although some convenience commands exist to run both test suits simultaneously)

+## Frontend testing

 Resource Watch uses [Cypress](https://www.cypress.io/) to handle e2e tests.
 Tests are available in `cypress/integrations` folder.

 There are two ways to run tests locally: